 10. Think Outside the One-Off Box

 Being a professional ghostwriter does not mean that you should always operate on the one-off principle.
 Think about writing with your client rather than for your client.
-By learning more about his or her individuality, personal style, preferences and unique traits, you can really move your relationship on the next level and become his or her personal ghostwriter.
+By learning more about his or her individuality, personal style, preferences and unique traits, you can really move your relationship to the next level and become his or her personal ghostwriter.

 Suggest new ideas for books and blog publications.
 Learn how to increase your value by understanding your clients’ subliminal hints and motivations.
 Demonstrate professionalism and the readiness to walk an extra mile to ensure superior results.
 Be there for your client.